torvista/Zen_Cart-Multiple_Product_Copy_Move_Delete/README.md

 Please report all bugs on Github.

-The plan is to submit as a core file for Zen Cart 1.5.7...
+The plan is to be integrated into Zen Cart 1.5.8...

 -----------------------------
 This utility allows you to perform multiple actions in one process.